Annkkitaaa/sign-language-detector/README.md

 The real-time recognition script will open a window displaying the video feed from your webcam.
 The system will detect hand gestures and display the recognized text on the screen.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments